 The Morris united Soccer Club has defined specific protocols to be followed by trainers/coaches/staff, players and parents/spectators below for each phase of our Return to Soccer.
-However, there are general practices which should be followed to help reduce the spread of infection regardless of the Return to Soccer phase.
+However, there are general practices which should be followed by all participants to help reduce the spread of infection regardless of the Return to Soccer phase.